Corneal Abrasions in Children

 - Holding the eye shut.
 A younger child may be more likely to do this.

-The symptoms of corneal abrasion may look like symptoms of other eye issues or health problems.
-Have your child see his or her healthcare provider for a diagnosis.
+The symptoms of corneal abrasion may look like symptoms of other eye issues.
+Have your child see their healthcare provider for a diagnosis.

 How is a corneal abrasion diagnosed in a child?

 Your child’s healthcare provider will ask about your child’s health history.
-He or she will also give your child an eye exam.
+They will also give your child an eye exam.
 Your child may receive local numbing (anesthetic) eye drops for the exam.

 How is a corneal abrasion treated in a child?